 - Names of abstainers and dissenters

 - Ending time of meeting

-- Some boards also include motions made and by whom, and a brief account of any debate.
+- Some boards also include a brief account of any debate.
 Your board should determine how much detail is desirable without cluttering the document with irrelevant data.

 These ordinances are contentious.
 Some board members feel that outsiders in the boardroom hinder open discussion, particularly when controversial issues are being debated.
 To a certain degree, this can be overcome by well-prepared board meetings, guidelines for outsider comments and participation, and handling the discussion of truly confidential matters (evaluations, grievance procedures, compensation, and business negotiations) in executive sessions.
 Further, by being proactive, publicly-funded organizations can make sure that relevant information is made available to those who are interested in it.